Yes, that happened back in 2011

 Don’t get overwhelmed.

-Building a couple personal websites is a great starting point.
+Building a personal website is a great starting point.
 Those are easy to test.

-Then build a couple websites for clients – whether they are friends or family.
+Then build a website for another person – whether they are friends or family.
+Paid is great, but free is OK to gain

 Over time, you should find yourself naturally curious about all of these subjects.
 You don’t need to be an expert in every single one.